-St. Joseph's Catholic School (SJCS) is fully accredited by Cognia/AdvancEd (formerly the Southern Association of Schools and Colleges) and is a member of the South Carolina Independent School Association (SCISA).
+St. Joseph's Catholic School (SJCS) is fully accredited by Cognia/AdvancEd (formerly the Southern Association of Schools and Colleges) and is a member of the Southern Association of Independent Schools (SAIS).

 To receive an SJCS diploma, students must take and complete twenty-five and one-half (25.5) credits which include:

 Students will not be allowed to schedule more than one study hall per semester.
 St. Joseph’s recommends that students take a full slate of academic classes every year to take full advantage of our college preparatory curriculum.
 Colleges and universities often consider the strength of schedule as an important indicator of student success and motivation.

 All students must take either the SAT or the ACT (by the start of the spring semester of their senior year) and apply to at least one college or university as part of their graduation requirements.

 2. Math credits must come from the list of courses that satisfy the requirements identified in this catalog.
 Most colleges require students to take a Math course every year in high school.